manojbusam/nginx-load-balancer-v1.0/README.md

 2. These 3 servers are clustered together as load balancer: http://backend_servers/

-3. while any request coming to www.example.com
+3. When any request coming to www.example.com it gets routed to the load balancer above.